 Hello!
 My name is Katherine Holley.
 I am a Licensed Mental Health Clinician with over 12 years of experience.
 I am located in Michigan where I began my career in counseling in 2006 as a therapist at a not for profit agency in Flint Michigan assisting people to make difficult transitions often facing depression, anxiety, job loss and trauma.
-My positions that followed were that of an Outpatient Therapist, Intensive Outpatient Group Facilitator, and Cognitive Behavior Therapy instructor at a substance abuse treatment agency.
-I relocated to a higher level of care agency which focuses on more intrusive issues such as those having symptoms that lead to frequent hospitalizations without treatment.
+My positions that followed were that of an Outpatient Therapist, Intensive Outpatient Group Facilitator, and Cognitive Behavior Therapy instructor and Dialectical Behavior Therapist.
 As you can see, I have been honored to help people in many different life situations.
 I believe that remaining non-judgmental and my goal of serving others has made me successful in that I am able to exclusively focus on your needs and goals.

 If you have any reservations about online counseling, I encourage you to give it a try, as I have found it to be a highly effective and convenient therapeutic modality and can attest to this with utmost confidence.